top of page

 Each of the new or amended General Plan Elements will be evaluated as projects and reviewed for potential environmental impacts as required by the California Environmental Quality Act (CEQA).
 Under CEQA, the potential environmental impacts of all projects must be assessed, disclosed, and appropriately mitigated.
 Environmental documents will be produced and available for the public to review before the General Plan Elements are adopted by the City Council.
 An Environmental Impact Report (EIR) will be prepared to address all potential environmental impacts associated with implementation of the updated Elements.

-When Will the General Plan Update be Completed?
+When Will the General Plan Updates be Completed?

-The Glendale General Plan Update will take place over a multiyear period.
+Updates to the Glendale General Plan will take place over a multiyear period.
 A detailed timeline related to each component of the project can be found by clicking the links and visiting the corresponding webpage.

 General Plan Update History